mbachmann/todo-angular-20-standalone/README.md

 ```html
 @for (todoItem of todoItems; track i; let i = $index) { ... }
 ```

+**Key Features**

+1. **Dynamic Updates**

+  - The UI updates in real-time as tasks are added, edited, or removed.

+2. **Focus Management**

+  - Automatically focuses on the input field after actions to improve usability.

+3. **Reactive Design**

+  - Relies on RxJS for managing asynchronous operations like fetching and updating tasks.

+4. **Error Handling**

+  - Errors during service calls are logged in the console.

+#### TodoItem Unit Test

 Add to the `todo-items.component.spec.ts` file the typescript code: